 Yes.
 Employers subject to Arizona's minimum wage laws are required to comply with notice, posting, and recordkeeping requirements pertaining to minimum wage.
 The requirements include: (1) posting minimum wage notices in the workplace; (2) providing employees with the employer's business name, address, and telephone number in writing upon hire; and (3) maintaining payroll records in accordance with Arizona's statutes and rules.
 For more information about these requirements, see What kind of recordkeeping is required by Arizona's minimum wage laws?
-For more information about which employers are subject to Arizona's minimum wage laws?
+For more information about which employers are subject to Arizona's minimum wage laws, see Which employers are subject to Arizona's minimum wage laws?